vi14m/multichatbot/README.md

 # 🤖 Multifunctional Chatbot using OpenRouter & Groq

-A modular, multi-purpose chatbot with an advanced React UI that lets users select from a variety of specialized tasks such as **Chatting, Coding, Story Writing, Math solving, Text-to-Speech, Audio Transcription, Research Assistance, Email Drafting**, and **Content Moderation**.
+A modular, multi-purpose chatbot with an advanced React UI that lets users select from a variety of specialized tasks such as **Chatting, Coding, Story Writing, Math solving, Text-to-Speech, Audio Transcription, Research Assistance, Email Drafting, File Analysis**, and **Content Moderation**.
 Powered by ultra-fast models from **Groq** and **OpenRouter APIs**.

 ## 🎯 Key Features